‘The Bachelorette’ 2019 Spoilers: Hannah Brown Heads To Rhode Island For Episode 4

-Hannah Brown is ABC’s Bachelorette for the 2019 season and filming for Episode 4 is about to begin.
+Hannah Brown is ABC’s Bachelorette for the 2019 season, and filming for Episode 4 is about to begin.
 As is typical, the first few episodes were based in Los Angeles.
 Now, however, spoilers detail that Hannah and her guys get to start traveling a bit.

 Show creator Mike Fleiss has been sharing some photos of Hannah as she films this Bachelorette season and his latest shot does seem to signal a change in location.
 In a photo shared to Twitter on Wednesday, Brown is wearing a purple winter coat and she is smiling as she stands with bare trees in the background.
 It seems clear she’s not in Los Angeles any longer.

 The Bachelorette spoiler king Reality Steve had previously noted that Hannah and her group would film in Rhode Island at some point, and it looks like that is where they are now.
-These upcoming dates will be showng during Episode 4 this spring and now Reality Steve has shared some new details via Twitter.
+These upcoming dates will be shown during Episode 4 this spring, and now, Reality Steve has shared some new details via Twitter.

 Reality Steve indicates that first up in Rhode Island, Hannah will have a one-on-one date with an unnamed suitor at the Black Pearl restaurant in Newport.
 The Providence Journal reported not long ago that The Bachelorette would film at this restaurant, and spoilers detail that they will visit some other iconic Newport locations while on the East Coast.